TrueBlocks/trueblocks-core/src/tools/getTrace/README.md

 `Notes:`

 - `transactions` is one or more space-separated identifiers which may be either a transaction hash, a blockNumber.transactionID pair, or a blockHash.transactionID pair, or any combination.
 - This tool checks for valid input syntax, but does not check that the transaction requested exists.
 - This tool retrieves information from the local node or rpcProvider if configured (see documentation).
-- If the queried node does not store historical state, the results may be undefined.
+- If the queried node does not store historical state, the results are undefined.

 #### Other Options